yuchestart/CATS/README.md

 Yeah not much else.

-Before downloading, please read LISCENSES.
+Before downloading, please read LISCENSES.md.
 <hr>
 ATTENTION CREATORS OF THREE.JS AND GLMATRIX.JS,<br>
 This software doesn't contain any of your code so please don't sue me.<br>